rtek1000/TMP117-Emulator/README.md

 > device with the lowest two-wire address wins the arbitration.
 If the TMP117 wins the arbitration, the TMP117
 > ALERT pin becomes inactive at the completion of the SMBus ALERT command.
 If the TMP117 loses the
 > arbitration, the TMP117 ALERT pin remains active.

+> 7.5.3.1.6 General-Call Reset Function
+> The TMP117 responds to a two-wire, general-call address (0000 000) if the eighth bit is 0.
+The device
+> acknowledges the general-call address and responds to commands in the second byte.
+If the second byte
+> is 0000 0110, the TMP117 internal registers are reset to power-up values.

 Some monitoring and debug outputs can be done in the Serial Monitor of the Arduino IDE.
 For testing, a UNO board was used as a TMP117 emulator, and a Nano board as a master, SparkFun's library has other useful examples as well.